paultursuru/mark-don/README.md

 When a client requests `text/markdown` (via `Accept` header or `.md` extension), mark-don intercepts the normal HTML render, converts the output on the fly, and returns it with `Content-Type: text/markdown`.
 Your existing `.html.erb` views are reused as-is.

+## Background

+Inspired by [this Evil Martians article](https://evilmartians.com/chronicles/how-to-make-your-website-visible-to-llms) on making Rails apps visible to LLMs.
+The `.md` routes technique they describe is exactly what this gem automates.

 ## Installation

 Add to your Gemfile: